KasparEtter/ef1p/pages/internet/internet.md

   If we check the list of root CAs, we see that *DigiCert High Assurance EV Root CA* is indeed among them:

-{% include image.md source="root-certificates.png" caption="The list of root CAs as displayed by the preinstalled application [Keychain Access](https://support.apple.com/guide/keychain-access/welcome/mac) on macOS.<br>In case you are wondering, this list contains 165 root CAs on my Mac." scaled="true" themed="true" %}
+{% include image.md source="root-certificates.png" caption="The list of root CAs as displayed by the preinstalled application [Keychain Access](https://support.apple.com/guide/keychain-access/welcome/mac) on macOS.
+In case you are wondering, this list contains 165 root CAs on my Mac." themed="true" image-max-width="750" caption-max-width="580" %}

 As [described above](#transport-layer-security),
 the server sends its certificate to the client during the TLS handshake.